Turkey launches airstrikes in Syria, Iraq a week after Istanbul bombing

 The observatory said about 25 airstrikes were carried out by Turkish warplanes on sites in the countryside of Aleppo, Raqqa and Hasakah.

-In neighboring Iraq, the US Consulate General in Erbil said it is monitoring credible open-source reports of potential Turkish military action in northern Syria and northern Iraq in the coming days.
+In neighbouring Iraq, the US Consulate General in Erbil said it is monitoring credible open-source reports of potential Turkish military action in northern Syria and northern Iraq in the coming days.

 The Kurdish-led authority in northeast Syria said on Saturday that if Turkey attacks, then fighters in the area would have the right to resist and defend our areas in a major way that will take the region into a long war.

+It emerged that Erdogan gave the order for the airstrikes as he was returning from the G-20 meeting of world leaders in Indonesia on Thursday.
+The president's office released images of Erdogan being briefed on his plane by Akar.

+Later on Sunday Erdogan, accompanied by a clutch of officials including Akar, left Turkey for the World Cup opening ceremony in Qatar.

 Turkey has launched three major cross-border operations into Syria since 2016 and already controls some territories in the north.
-Earlier this year, Turkish President Recep Tayyip Erdogan threatened another operation in northern Syria.
+Earlier this year, Erdogan threatened another operation in northern Syria.

 Turkish forces launched a fresh ground and air operation, dubbed Claw-Lock, against the PKK in northern Iraq in April.